 ERN BOND’s aspiration is to support patients affected by rare bone diseases and their families, to increase their capacity to undertake a participative role in care provision, to set priorities and to participate in decisions regarding their care plan and their life project, in accordance with EUCERD recommendations (2013).

-BOND aims at bringing rapid interchange of information, skills and practice to shorten time to diagnosis and treatment.
-It is decided to improve agreed outcomes in 3 exemplar conditions: Osteogenesis imperfecta (OI), X-linked hypophosphatemia (XLH) and Achondroplasia (ACH).
+ERN BOND will bring rapid interchange of information, skills and practice to shorten time to diagnosis and treatment.
+ERN BOND will developed, together with the ePAGs, evidence/consensus-based guidelines to improve agreed outcomes in 3 exemplar conditions: Osteogenesis imperfecta (OI), X-linked hypophosphatemia (XLH) and Achondroplasia (ACH).

 BOND will be instrumental for collaboration across Europe for clinical trials with novel orphan drugs, coordinated supportive care measures and translation of current research into patient benefit, alongside development of new approaches such as targeted (epi)genome editing that may be of great potential especially for the rare bone diseases.

 We expect that reduced time to diagnosis with fewer inappropriate tests, more accurate diagnosis and new viable treatments will be available within the 2-3 years and that the visibility of expert teams will be a magnet for attracting complex cases with improved communication allowing many more to receive their care locally with support from their expert centres (HCPs).